Sinova/Collisions/README.md

 new Collisions.Circle(Number x, Number y, Number radius [, Number scale = 1])
 ```

-Creates a new Circle body to be used for testing collisions
+Creates a new circle to be used for testing collisions

 <table>
 	<tr>